-This lesser known requirement can be quite frustrating when it delays time-sensitive filings.
+This lesser-known requirement can be quite frustrating when it delays time-sensitive filings.
 We recommend identifying the tax due in these cases well in advance of the date of filing for a dissolution or merger.
 A professional registered agent company can assist with identifying total taxes due on any given date when you are handling a merger or dissolution.

 Q: The most important question: How do I file my corporation's annual report and make the franchise tax and fee payment?

-Delaware now requires that all annual franchise tax reports be filed electronically and accepts payment only in U.S. dollars drawn on U.S. banks.
+Delaware now requires that all annual franchise tax reports be filed electronically and accepts payment only in U.S. dollars drawn from U.S. banks.
 You have the following options to file your report and pay taxes and fees:

 - File electronically with the Delaware Division of Corporations.
-Your payment options through the state’s site include ACH Debit (required for transactions over $5,000), Visa, MasterCard, Discover or American Express.
-Live support is available online weekdays 8:30 AM to 4:00 PM ET.
+Your payment options through the state’s site include ACH Debit (required for transactions over $5,000), Visa, MasterCard, Discover, or American Express.
+Live support is available online on weekdays 8:30 AM to 4:00 PM ET.
 If you require special accommodations, contact the Division of Corporations Franchise Tax Section at (302) 739-3073.

 - File electronically utilizing your registered agent’s online system*.
 These systems usually store the information needed to complete the report so that you will not have to re-enter it in subsequent years.
 (You must input all of the information each year when filing directly with the state.)
 The payment options at registered agent sites vary, so check in advance to ensure your preferred payment option is offered.